New European Commentary

 Song of Solomon 3:2 I will get up now, and go about the city; in the streets and in the squares I will seek him whom my soul loves.
 I sought him, but I didn’t find him-

-Her dream reflects the way she walked the streets of Jerusalem whilst he was confined in the palace.
+Her dream reflects the way she slipped out of the harem, dodging the guards / watchmen, and walked the streets of Jerusalem whilst he was confined in the palace.
 Her mother moved to Jerusalem from Egypt, but it wasn’t possible for Solomon and her to easily be together in that house (Song 3:4; 8:2).
 Again [as noted on Song 2:14,15] we have an allusion to spiritual things, but out of context.
 Jeremiah on God's behalf ran through the streets and squares of Jerusalem to search for men who would love God in truth (Jer.
 5:1).
 But she runs through the same streets and squares looking to turn a man away from God.

 Song of Solomon 3:3 The watchmen who go about the city found me; I asked, Have you seen him whom my soul loves?-